Manuferu/Project_FDA/README.md

-# Project_FDA
-REpository for Fundamentals of Data Analysis project
+# Project of fundamental of Data Analytics
+Repository to host the final project of Fundamental Data Analytics
+#### Author : Manuel Fernandez
+#### University : Galway-Mayo Institute of Technology (GMIT)